 (Telos Press, March 2017)

-For more than two decades Hinsey has worked at the crossroads of history, philosophy, literature and politics.
-Her most recent book, Mastering the Past: Contemporary Central and Eastern Europe and the Rise of Illiberalism is a collection of eyewitness reports on the rise of European illiberalism and the struggle for democracy.
+For more than three decades Hinsey has worked at the crossroads of history, literature and politics.
+Her most recent book of essays, Mastering the Past: Contemporary Central and Eastern Europe and the Rise of Illiberalism is a collection of eyewitness reports on the rise of European illiberalism and the struggle for democracy.
 The volume includes analyses of the 2012 Russian presidential elections, the impact of Viktor Orbán's supermajority and constitution-making in Hungary and the rise of populism in Poland.
 A selection of these essays originally appeared in The New England Review, where Hinsey is International Correspondent.
 Selected essays were nominated in 2012 and 2013 for Pushcart Prizes.

 Concurrent with her essays, Hinsey has initiated dialogical projects on memory, ethics and totalitarianism.
 Magnetic North: Conversations with Tomas Venclova is a book in the tradition of such works as Conversations with Czeslaw Miłosz, My Century by Aleksander Wat and Conversations with Joseph Brodsky.
 In Magnetic North, Hinsey interviews the Lithuanian author Tomas Venclova about European politics, his life and ethics under totalitarianism, and his relationships with writers such as Anna Akhmatova, Boris Pasternak and Czeslaw Miłosz.
 Also explored are Venclova's work as a dissident and his involvement as a founding member of the Lithuanian Helsinki Committee, his 1977 forced exile from the USSR and his prize-winning poetry.

 Ukrainian edition, Dukh i lit era, 2018